-IMPACT OF MITIGATION Intersection LOS and (AM & CLV Differer (AM & PM MD 5/Surratts Road • Background Conditions F/1683 D/1450 Total Traffic Conditions F/1719 E/1506 +36 +56 Total Traffic Conditions w/Mitigation E/1653 D/1449 -66 -89

-As the CLV at MD 5/Surratts is between 1,450 and 1,813 during the AM peak hour, the proposed mitigation action must mitigate at least 150 percent of the trips generated by the subject property during the PM peak hour, according to the guidelines.
+IMPACT OF MITIGATION Intersection LOS and CLV (AM & PM) CLV Difference (AM & PM) MD 5/Surratts Road 1 Background Conditions F/1683 D/1450 Total Traffic Conditions F/1719 E/1506 +36 +56 Total Traffic Conditions w/Mitigation E/1653 D/1449 -66 -89 mitigation action must mitigate at least 150 percent of the trips generated by the subject property during the PM peak hour, according to the guidelines.
 The above table indicates that the proposed mitigation action would mitigate at least 150 percent of site-generated trips during the AM peak hour, and it would provide LOS D during the PM peak hour.
 Therefore, the proposed mitigation at MD 5 and Surratts Road meets the requirements of Section 24-124(a)(6)(B)(i) of the Subdivision Ordinance in considering traffic impacts.